 MOD USA/9.1.5/2

 5.447F In the frequency band 5 250-5 350 MHz, stations in the mobile service shall not claim protection from the radiolocation service, the Earth exploration-satellite service (active) and the space research service (active).
-These services shall not impose on the mobile service more stringent protection criteria, based on system characteristics and interference criteria, than those stated in Recommendations ITU-R M.1638-0 and ITU-R RS.1632-0.
-(WRC-15)
+These services shall not impose on the mobile service more stringent protection criteria, based on system characteristics and interference criteria, than those stated in Recommendations ITU-R M.1638-0, ITU-R M.1849-1, and ITU-R RS.1632-0.
+With respect to radiolocation radars included in Recommendation ITU-R M.1638-1, but not in Recommendation ITU-R M.1638-0, see Resolution 764 (Rev.WRC-19).
+(WRC-19)

 Reason: Modifying the footnote to incorporate Recommendation ITU-R M.1849-1, would ensure that all meteorological radar types currently protected from harmful interference by RLAN and any other mobile service operations in the 5 250-5 350 MHz band continue to be protected.
 The inclusion of new radars in Recommendation ITU-R M.1638-1 is addressed by the citation of revised Resolution 764 (see Proposal USA/9.1.5/6) using non-mandatory language.